boristsr/gdcorner-website/_documentation/rushhour/80-troubleshooting-vehicle-importer.md

 - If there are, please select and delete the brake caliper bodies by pressing `Del` on your keyboard.
 - Save the Physics Asset.

-## The vehicle keeps colliding with the ground during training
+## The Vehicle Keeps Colliding with the Ground During Training

 - Ensure you have used an appropriate template.
 Don’t use the 4x4 soft template on a race car for example
 - If the vehicle is particularly low profile you may need to adjust the wheels suspension.
 Some tips: